SimYunSup/bylinecms/README.md

 ## Design Goals
 1. We'd like to create an extensible, plugin-based framework for our headless CMS that will allow users to easily create admin dashboards and serialization frameworks for front-end clients.

-2. We'd like to create an immutable 'versioned-by-default' document store; which means document history by default, and tombstones (soft deletes) by default, including user restoration tombstoned documents.
+2. We'd like to create an immutable 'versioned-by-default' document store; which means document history by default, and tombstones (soft deletes) by default (including user restoration of tombstoned documents).

 3. We're going to create a native 'file' field type that can be used in any collection definition, and separately from any defined media or upload collections.